Follow us on:

 If you have internet marketing skills, you could help business owners to market their businesses online.
-This can be done by marketing the businesses for them or by empowering them on how to do it at a cost.
+You can do this by promoting their businesses or empowering them on how to do it at a cost.

 Most people or businesses cannot hire full-time IT specialists.
-If you start offering the services, you will receive jobs from individuals, businesses and organisation.
+If you start offering the services, you will receive jobs from individuals, companies, and organisations.

 #45.
 Baking business

 Baking is a low-cost home business with big profit margins.
-You can bake cakes, pastries, cookies and cupcakes.
-They are on high demand.
+You can bake cakes, pastries, cookies, and cupcakes.
+They are at a high demand.
 People like fresh and homemade ones.